 Both contain many vitamin B vitamins, although haddock provide a higher percentage.
 Vitamin B help support the following:

 - Nerve function

 - Cardiovascular health

-Cod contains almost 500 mg of potassium while haddock has 324 mg.
 Potassium is beneficial for reducing sodium intake.
-It helps the body reduce fluids and rids excess sodium 7.
+It helps the body reduce fluids and rids excess sodium 8.
 This process helps to reduce blood pressure.

-Cod contains a little more calcium than haddock.
 Calcium, like magnesium is important for blood pressure and the heart.
-Harvard Health reports calcium helps maintain blood pressure because it helps to control the relaxing and tightening of blood vessels 8.
+Harvard Health reports calcium helps maintain or lower blood pressure because it helps to control the relaxing and tightening of blood vessels 9.

-Cod and haddock contain good amounts of selenium.
-Studies 9 show selenium may help to protect the following:
+Both contain good amounts of selenium, almost equal.
+Studies 10 show selenium may help to protect the following:

 - Immune system